-K Shankar Pillai collected these dolls from every country he visited as part of Prime Minister’s escort.
-Majority of the dolls have been gifted to Shankar by the ambassadors or dignitaries of different countries.
+K Shankar Pillai collected these dolls from every country he visited as part of the Prime Minister’s escort.
+The majority of the dolls have been gifted to Shankar by the ambassadors or dignitaries of different countries.

 You can’t leave Delhi without visiting the historical wonder called Tomb of Safdarjung!

 Keshav Shankar Pillai once received a doll dressed in a traditional Hungarian costume as a gift from a Hungarian diplomat.
 It sparked the idea of collecting the dolls from all the countries he visited.
 He ideated his collection as Mini United Nations.

 Mr. Pillai collected around 500 dolls over the few years while he traveled as a journalist with the first Prime Minister of India.
 He started holding exhibitions in Delhi that caused damage to some of the dolls.
 He was worried about the condition of the dolls.